Northern California Collaboration for Low Incidence Personnel Preparation (NorCal CLIPP)

 - Benefit from an enhanced support network that will ensure success in the program as well as in the profession

 - Enter a growing field with many current employment opportunities

 - Participate in online and face-to-face classes designed to fit around a teacher’s schedule

 - Schedule an appointment with the CSUC School of Education academic advisor, Andrew Nichols, as soon as possible to review your unofficial transcripts and determine which prerequisites/program plan you will need.
 Send a copy of your unofficial transcripts to Andrew by email (email@example.com) before the appointment.

 Andrew Nichols School of Education Tehama Hall 101 530-898-6421 firstname.lastname@example.org

 - Complete prerequisite courses before entering the credential program.
 Visit Education Specialist Moderate/Severe Credential Program Course Sequence for a list of prerequisite courses.

-- Fall 2014 candidates will be notified of their acceptance status by email after all application materials are received.
+- Candidates will be notified of their acceptance status by email after all application materials are received.

 Admission to CSU, Chico

 If you are new to CSU, Chico, have been out of school for a semester or more, or are graduating at the end of the semester, you must apply for admission to the University.
 View complete instructions for the admission process at the Office of Graduate Studies.
+(Apply online at: www.csumentor.edu and if you need assistance, call CSUC Graduate Studies Office, 530-898-6880.)
 You are required to hold an acceptable baccalaureate degree and have a Grade Point Average of 2.75 for your last 60 semester units and 3.0 for your last 30 semester units in order to be accepted for admission.
 If your GPA is below either of these, inquire at the School of Education about the GPA appeal process.